Gokula9965/NFT_Card_Game/README.md

 - Centralized Control: Centralized game platforms exercise control over the distribution, monetization, and governance of in-game assets, limiting players' autonomy and participation in decision-making processes.

+# PROPOSED SOLUTION
+    Our solution aims to address these challenges by developing a decentralized NFT card game that leverages blockchain technology to provide players with true ownership, scarcity, and interoperability of in-game assets.

+- Ownership and Scarcity: Each in-game card will be represented as a unique NFT, ensuring true ownership and scarcity.
+Players will have full control over their card assets, including the ability to buy, sell, trade, or use them within the game.

+- Interoperability: Our game will implement standards for cross-game interoperability, allowing players to seamlessly transfer their NFT cards between different games and platforms that support the same standards.

+- Decentralized Governance: The game's governance will be decentralized, enabling community participation in decision-making processes such as game updates, card balancing, and marketplace regulations.